-Though multiple mechanisms of action exist to lower IOP, these agents all target 3 of the 4 components of IOP as described by the Goldmann equation for IOP: Aqueous Humor Inflow, Uveoscleral Outflow, or Conventional Outflow Facility.
-There are currently no approved drugs that solely and significantly lower EVP leaving a major gap in the potential of IOP-lowering therapies since EVP can be a very large contributor to overall IOP.
+Though multiple mechanisms of action exist to lower IOP in patients with glaucoma, these agents all target only 3 of the 4 components of IOP as described by the Goldmann equation for IOP: the Aqueous Humor Inflow Rate (Q), Uveoscleral Outflow Rate (U), or Conventional Outflow Facility (C).
+There are currently no approved drugs that solely target the reduction of EVP.
+This leaves a significant gap in the potential to maximally lower IOP since EVP can be the largest determinant of overall IOP.

-As a vasodilatory agent, QLS-101 is able to improve flow through vessels distal to the Trabecular Meshwork and significantly lower EVP and improve overall distal outflow.
-QLS-101 has shown efficacy in lowering IOP across multiple preclinical animal species, including mice, rabbits, dogs, and non-human primates, as well as in human eye explants, and has to date been demonstrated to be well-tolerated with no observed hyperemia.
+QLS-101 has shown efficacy in lowering IOP across multiple preclinical animal species, including mice, rabbits, dogs, and non-human primates, as well as in human eye explants.
+To date, QLS-101 has been demonstrated to be well-tolerated with no observed hyperemia in the efficacious dose range.

 By uniquely targeting EVP and distal outflow, QLS-101 enables the treatment of diseases for which there are currently inadequate therapies: namely, those diseases of pathologic EVP or where EVP currently sets the floor for maximal therapy despite the use of multiple agents since no approved drugs currently lower EVP primarily.